guntribam/stack-demo/README.md

 # stack-demo
-Get started with the GP stack with this introductory demo application
+Get started with the GP stack using this introductory demo application